 INTRODUCTION

 Systemic lupus erythematosus (SLE) is a multisystem rheumatic disease affecting many organs.
 The involvement of the kidneys, or lupus nephritis (LN), with proteinuria and hypertension as its most prominent features, is a major cause of morbidity and mortality in SLE patients.
 In fact, renal injury is the most important predictor of mortality in patients with SLE (1).
-Clinical evident renal disease occurs in up to half of patients (2).
-There are various types of SLE-associated renal involvement although immune complex-mediated glomerular diseases are the common (3).
+Clinically evident renal disease occurs in up to half of all patients (2).
+There are various types of SLE-associated renal involvement, although immune complex-mediated glomerular diseases are the most common (3).
 Most renal abnormalities emerge within 3-5 years after SLE diagnosis (4).
-There are wide variation in the prevalence and course of SLE-associated renal disease and several factors, both clinical and demographic, have been shown to influence the outcome (5).
-In addition to glomerulonephritis, the status of renal vascular lesions in LN is also important as their presence can adversely affect the of renal disease (6, 7).
+There are wide variations in the prevalence and course of SLE-associated renal disease and several factors, both clinical and demographic, have been shown to influence the outcome (5).
+In addition to glomerulonephritis, the status of renal vascular lesions in LN is also important as their presence can adversely affect the course of renal disease (6, 7).
 Renal vasculopathies include vascular immune complex deposition, noninflammatory necrotizing vasculopathy, thrombotic microangiopathy (TMA), and true renal vasculitis.
 Because glomerular pathology is of primary importance in the classification of LN, the presence and significance of vascular lesions are often overlooked.
-Among them, TMA presents the most severe clinical manifestations high mortality (8).
+Among them, TMA presents the most severe clinical manifestations, as well as a high mortality rate (8).